javierosorio/SPB_power_calc/README.md

-This repository presents the code (.Rmd) and the output (.pdf) of the power calculations for the "Promoting Safe School Perimeters in Mexico City" project.
+This repository presents the code ("SPB_power_v5.Rmd") and the output ("SPB_power_v5.pdf") of the power calculations for the "Promoting Safe School Perimeters in Mexico City" project.